sad-spirit/pg-wrapper/docs/tutorial-wrapper.rst

 to continue on PHP side.

 Finally, we are using the ``fetchAll()`` method of ``Result`` class to receive the whole result as an array.

+This concludes the tutorial: we used the most common methods to retrieve and manipulate data and performed some advanced error handling along the way.
+The next chapters contain the complete API reference for the classes used in this tutorial.